 Not the “premium” canine diet we were expecting?

 Credit where credit’s due, larger manufacturers have better regulation and standards within their factories.
-Combined with better quality control we have some assurances with standard.
+Combined with better quality control we should have some assurances Royal Canin is “safe”.

 Where to buy?